AbinavRavi/cycleMRI/README.md

 # cycleMRI
-A simple Cycle GAN implementation to generate T2 images from T1C MRI images
+A simple generator implementation to generate T2 images from T1C MRI images